 LDA and GGAs cannot describe van der Waals (vdW) interactions in a physically correct way.
 In order to describe materials where vdW interactions are important, one needs to go beyond LDA and GGAs.
 To this end, one simple and popular approach is to add a Lennard-Jones type term in terms of atom-based pairwise C_6/R^6 summations to the existing GGA functionals.
 There are different ways to do this.
-Currently ABACUS provides the Grimme DFT-D2 method [6] to describe van der Waals interactions.
+Currently ABACUS provides three Grimme DFT-D methods, including D2 [6], D3(0) [12] and D3(BJ) [13], to describe van der Waals interactions.
+Among them, the D3 method has been implemented in ABACUS based on the dftd3 program written by Stefan Grimme, Stephan Ehrlich and Helge Krieg (www.chemie. uni-bonn.de/pctc/mulliken-center/software/dft-d3).